 As a general rule, there is a one-to-one correlation between matcha quality and price in Japan.
 At one end of the spectrum, you will find culinary matcha that is bitter, more coarsely ground, or not made with the first tea crop of the year; at the other end are the highest grades of ceremonial matcha, the most revered of which are marked by rich, unctuous umami, smooth texture and finish, and no bitterness or astringency.
 We intend to maintain this same principle in our pricing, with ceremonial matcha suitable for usucha (“thin tea,” or tea whisked with froth) being the base grade we carry.
 As well, we continue to pursue strict standards regarding aroma and flavor profile, preferring beverages that are low in bitterness and astringency.

 Preserving Matcha Freshness

 Exposure to heat, humidity, and light quickly degrade the fragrance and flavors of matcha.
-Because matcha is so fragile, we are taking careful measures to ensure that our matcha is as fresh as that in Japan.
+Since matcha is so fragile, we take careful measures to ensure that our matcha is as fresh as that in Japan.
 Our matcha is kept in cold storage until shipment to you.
-We also order small, frequent orders from our producer rather than buying in bulk, so that our matcha is never older than a month.
-(Our producer grinds their matcha to order.)
+We also order small, frequent orders from our producer rather than buying in bulk, so that our matcha is never older than ~1 month.
+Our producer grinds their matcha to order.